-Lilith sprinted.
-Her thin, glistening legs were a streak of ebony.
-She ran as if her life depended on how fast she lifted her bruised knees; how fast she swung her scrapped arms; how accurately her bare feet stepped on the uneven path.
-Dust darted behind her.
-A muscular back, smooth and shiny curved as she ducked under a branch.
+Lilith sprinted; her thin, glistening legs a streak of ebony.
+She ran as if her life depended on how swiftly she lifted her bruised knees, how quickly she swung her scrapped arms, and how accurately her bare feet met the uneven path.
+Dust kicked up behind her.
+Her muscular back, smooth and shiny, curved as she dodged a branch.
 It straightened when she leaped over an imposing termite mound.
-She approached the garden perimeter.
-She could see the wall of sequoias just beyond the cattleyas.
-One large gasp for air, her lungs burned.
-The trees grew taller.
+As Lilith approached the garden perimeter, she could see the wall of sequoias just beyond the cattleyas.
+Her lungs burned.
+She gasped for air.
 Freedom awaited.

-She did not so foolishly expect the world beyond the sequoias to be as sedative as what she left behind.
-There was no way to know what to expect.
-Behind the wall of trees could be no more than a swirling firmament.
-She did not care.
-Despite the uncertainty, her escape into it was the right choice.
-More importantly, it was her choice.
+She did not so foolishly expect the world beyond the sequoias to be as sedating as what she left behind.
+Still, it offered autonomy.
+She hoped to find more than a swirling firmament.
+She didn’t care if no more than a dark cave awaited.
+Regardless of consequence, she knew her escape was the right choice.
+More importantly, it was hers.

-Lilith reached the trees.
-Their trunks close.
-She doubted it was possible to pass through them.
+As Lilith approached the trees, she noticed how close they stood.
+She doubted that she’d squeeze pass them.
 She hesitated; her breath heavy.
-One look left and then right.
+She glanced left and right.
 The line of trees was a fortified wall as far as she could see.
-If she was to make her escape complete, she needed to find an opening or squeeze her naked body between the rough bark.
-She expected pain, cuts and scrapes – a small price for absolute freedom.
+To make her escape she needed to find a wide enough opening or risk bruising her naked body by squeezing through the rough bark.
+Why fear pain when freedom awaits?

-A voice echoed in her ears, or maybe it was in her mind.
+A voice called her name.
+Whether it echoed in her ears or her mind, she did not know.
 Was it Adamu calling for her?
-It did not sound like his voice.
-Perhaps it was an angel; or maybe a djinni.
-Adamu warned her they were outside the wall of trees.
-What if she answered the calling?
+It did not sound like him.
+Perhaps it was an angel, or maybe even a djinni.
+She remembered Adamu’s warning about angels and djinn on the other side of the trees.
+What if she answered?
 How would Adamu feel about that?
-The desire to rebel against his every command bloated in her chest.
-She would speak to a djinni if it addressed her, but not now.
-She needed to find the opening between the trees.
-She saw it three steps to the left.
-She hoped it was wide enough.
-First the leg, then an arm and shoulder; next came the hip and the head – she was through.
-One step to the side and then a sudden drop.
-She plummeted.
-The slope was gentle, but the crumbled rocks, sand and gravel beneath her tumble were hot blades against her skin.
+Lilith’s desire to rebel against his every command swelled in her chest.
+She would speak if a djinni addressed her, but not now.
+She needed to find an opening in the sequoias.
+She saw one on the left.
+Hoping it was wide enough, she pushed a leg through.
+An arm and shoulder; next went her hips and head.
+She was through.
+She took a single step to the side and the ground gave way.
+She found herself plummeting down a slope.
+Crumbled rocks, sand, and gravel met her tumbling body like hot blades.

-She had no need or desire to run now.
-She wanted little more than shelter from the burning sun.
-Ahead of her was blinding light; rugged soil dotted with flowered and spiked plants.
+The urge to run left her.
+She needed shelter.
+Ahead was a blinding light where rugged soil was dotted with flowered and spiked shrubs.
 “My beautiful yucca plants.”
 She named them.

-Yeah, yucca plants.
-That’s a better name than what he would have given them.
+Yeah, yucca.
+That’s better than what he would have called them.

-A body of swirling smoke formed in front of her.
-She smelled roses as if she was back in the garden.
-Her visitor took form in the pale smoke, sitting with folded legs across from her.
-A red robe, silk in appearance covered his legs and feet.
-Reptilian eyes peered through the shadow.
-A skeletal forehead leaned forward, and she saw the visitor’s antlers emerge from the darkness.
-Lilith now saw his full face.
-He had a man’s nose and mouth and when he stood, she saw the slight unfolding of two sets of white wings, sparkled with silver and shimmering as if light had fallen on them.
-His pale, scaled face moved into the aura from his countenance and she saw into his eyes – they were blue, and moved like dancing flames of fire.
-Heat radiated from him as he moved closer.
+A body of swirling smoke materialized in front of her.
+She smelled roses like those back in the garden.
+Her visitor took the form of a gentleman, sitting with folded legs.
+A silky, red robe draped his frame.
+Reptilian eyes peered through a skeletal forehead, and as it leaned forward, Lilith saw antlers emerge from the darkness.
+She saw his full face.
+Her eyes crawled over his human shaped nose and mouth.
+When he stood, she saw two sets of white wings.
+They sparkled, silvery and shimmering as if light fell on them.
+Lilith studied his scaled face and looked into his eyes – they were blue and moved like dancing flames of fire.
+Heat radiated from him as he moved closer to Lilith.
 “I will leave you now,” he said.
 “He would not wish you to speak with me.”